 ● Leave legacy software behind

-Rumors have been circulating for a few years now about the potential of an ARM based Mac.
+Rumors have circulated for a few years now about the potential of an ARM-based Mac.
 With the introduction of the iPad Pro and continued year-over-year improvements to Apple’s A-series chipsets, an ARM Mac feels almost inevitable.

 Why an ARM Mac needs to happen

 The past decade has been bumpy for Mac users.
-Yes, Apple has had their own host of issues with designs they introduced, like the butterfly keyboard and cylindrical Mac Pro, but much of what has been holding back the Mac falls on Intel.
+Apple has had its own host of issues with designs they introduced, like the butterfly keyboard and cylindrical Mac Pro, but much of what has been holding back the Mac falls on Intel.

 If Apple controlled the development of all the hardware and software in Mac, just as it has with the iPhone and iPad, then we would see much greater leaps in performance over time.
 This would allow more room for innovations in design and add in additional use cases and hardware.